Okabe-Rintarou-0/Minik8s/README.md

 `replicaSet controller` can fetch the status of running pods, and dynamically keep the number of pods consistent with given `replicas`.
 Once the number of pods is inconsistent with `replicas`, the controller will create/delete pods through apis provided by `api-server`.
+The pods created by replicaSet have a special label that stores the `UID` of the replicaSet they belong to, which will make it convenient to find the pods of a given replicaSet.

 Notice that all these jobs is done by a worker.
 Once a `replicaSet` was created, the controller will create a corresponding worker to monitor the number of pods, through a synchronization loop.